Systematic Discovery of Runge-Kutta Methods through Algebraic Varieties: Introduction

 In applications it is not usual have a proper justification for the use of such optimization algorithms, apart cases where the dimension of the problem is prohibitive for any numerical computation.
 We show that algebraic geometry provides a justification for why it is important to use evolutionary optimization algorithm to optimize any positive real function over the algebraic variety $X$, but this justification holds for any kind of optimization over $X$, \cite{two-stage} \cite{coello:07}, \cite{deb:01}.

-In Section \ref{sec-alg-var} we introduce some notions about the algebraic varieties for a non expert reader.
-In Section \ref{sec-optimization-problem}, we set up all the theoretical objects used in the most general enviroment and after that we present the abstract algorithm {\sc Evo-Alg-Variety}.
+In Section \ref{sec-alg-var} we introduce some notions about the algebraic varieties for a non-expert reader.
+In Section \ref{sec-optimization-problem}, we set up all the theoretical objects used in the most general environment and after that we present the abstract algorithm {\sc Evo-Alg-Variety}.

 We apply our suggested methodology in a numerical analysis interesting problem: in \cite{esempio1}, \cite{esempio2}, one wants to perform some particular features of the RK methods.
 With {\sc Evo-Runge-Kutta}, a new evolutionary optimization algorithm designing Runge Kutta methods, we find new Runge-Kutta methods of order $q$ with minimal approximation error.